Americana (2023 film)

 Americana is a 2023 American crime thriller film written and directed by Tony Tost in his film debut.
 It stars Sydney Sweeney, Paul Walter Hauser, Halsey, Eric Dane, Zahn McClarnon, and Simon Rex.

 With filming taking place in New Mexico in 2022, the film premiered at the 2023 South by Southwest Film & TV Festival.
 Lionsgate acquired distribution rights and theatrically released Americana on August 15, 2025.
-It received generally positive reviews from critics but was a box office bomb.
+It received generally positive reviews from critics.

 Plot

 Cal Starr, a young boy living in a small South Dakota town, develops an obsession with Native American culture after watching numerous Western films on television and comes to believe he is the reincarnation of Lakota leader Sitting Bull.
-One day, after purchasing his own bow and arrows, he returns home to find his troubled mother Mandy has attacked her abusive boyfriend Dillon MacIntosh and is about to flee in Dillon's car with a $1,000,000 Lakota ghost shirt Dillon had stolen.
+One day, after purchasing his own bow and arrows, he returns home to find his troubled sister Mandy has attacked her abusive boyfriend Dillon MacIntosh and is about to flee in Dillon's car with a $1,000,000 Lakota ghost shirt Dillon had stolen.
 Mandy tries to take Cal with her, but he refuses, believing he needs to be reunited with "his people".
 As Mandy leaves, Dillon recovers and exits the house, only for Cal to kill him with the bow and arrows.

 Days earlier, down-on-his-luck military veteran Lefty Ledbetter befriends stuttering waitress Penny Jo Poplin, who dreams of country music stardom.
 While working, Penny Jo finds a note on a napkin revealing the date and time of a meeting in the diner concerning a large sum of money.
 Hoping to send Penny to Nashville, Lefty eavesdrops on the meeting.
 The meeting turns out to be between Western antiquities dealer Roy Lee Dean and Dillon and his associate Fun Dave.
 Roy, who sells stolen Native American artifacts on the black market, hires Dillon and Fun Dave to steal the Lakota ghost shirt from a wealthy local man named Pendleton Duvall.

-Dillon and Fun Dave break into Duvall's house and kill him and several of his house guests before fleeing with the shirt.
+Dillon and Fun Dave break into Duvall's house, kill him and several of his house guests before fleeing with the shirt.
 In the process, Dillon learns from Pendleton that the Ghost Shirt is worth much more money than Dillon assumed.
-When Fun Dave begins to grieve over the killings and panic about stealing a Native American artifact, Dillon murders him with a screwdriver and drives away with the shirt whilst being unknowingly followed by Lefty and Penny.
+When Fun Dave begins to grieve over the killings and panic about stealing a Native American artefact, Dillon murders him with a screwdriver and drives away with the shirt whilst being unknowingly followed by Lefty and Penny.
 Dillon returns home and announces his intention to Mandy for the two of them to embark on a new life after they sell the Ghost Shirt.
 Mandy instead strikes him in the head with a hammer, leading to the events of the opening scene.